mohitpai/journey-optimizer.en/help/using/action/consent.md

 All other activities used in a journey are not taken into account.
 If you start your journey with a Segment qualification, the segment is not taken into account.

-In a journey, if a profile is excluded by a consent policy in a custom action, the message is not sent to him, but he continues the journey.
+In a journey, if a profile is excluded by a consent policy in a custom action, the message is not sent to them, but they continue the journey.
 The profile does not go to the timeout and error path when using a condition.

 Before refreshing policies in a custom action positioned in a journey, make sure your journey has no error.